mcPython95/Article_type_classification/README.md

 To train the model, use the `Article_type_classification_final.ipynb` notebook.
 This notebook contains the complete workflow for data preprocessing, model training, and evaluation.

+### Download files

+Download the data files in the project directory:

+1. `articles.csv` - This file contains the dataset of known articles used for training and evaluating the classification model.
+It includes features and labels necessary for model development.

+2. `unknown_articles.csv` - This file contains a list of links to articles with unknown categories.
+These links will need to be accessed and the content extracted for classification by the trained model.

 ### Save the model

 1. `article_type_classifier_model.pkl` - This file contains the trained model for classifying article types.
 It is a pickled object of your model and can be loaded using `pickle.load()`.